14-year-old originally from NC stunned that he got to play flag football in London with Carolina Panthers

-LONDON -- The Carolina Panthers played flag football with some students in England, one of which is originally from Greensboro.
+LONDON (WTVD) -- The Carolina Panthers played flag football with some students in England, one of whom is originally from Greensboro.

 "I think it's great.
 It's my home team that I've grown up around.
 It's just cool to see them 4,000 miles away from home," Arrington Culbertson said.